NehalSinghal/beautifulmindmaps/cooking.md

 Made exactly as it is made.

-Had put some soya in Chaunk too.
+Had put some soya in Chhaunk too.

 ### 2021-02-24